patmeh1/SqlNLP_AgentFramework_demo/MEDDATA_AGENT_INTEGRATION.md

 ## Overview

-The **MedData Agent** is a specialized agent for querying the MedData Azure SQL Database, which contains medical slot definitions and code information.
-It has been integrated into the multi-agent orchestrator alongside the existing SQL Agent (for Northwind business data) and General Agent.
+The **MedData Agent** is a specialized agent for querying the MedData Azure SQL Database, which contains medical slot definitions and code information including LOINC codes, SNOMED CT terminology, and medical ontology data.
+The system is built around this single specialized medical database agent.

 ## Architecture

-The system now supports **three specialized agents**:
+The system now supports **two core agents**:

-1. **SQL Agent** - Queries Northwind database (products, orders, customers, etc.)
-2. **MedData Agent** - Queries MedData database (medical codes, slots, LOINC, SNOMED, etc.)
+1. **MedData Agent** - Queries MedData database (medical codes, slots, LOINC, SNOMED, medical ontology, etc.)
-3. **General Agent** - Handles general knowledge questions and web searches
+2. **General Agent** - Handles general medical knowledge questions and web searches

 The orchestrator intelligently routes queries to the appropriate agent based on keywords and context.